gardener/terraformer/README.md

 terraformer for managing a Shoot cluster's infrastructure.
 This image is equivalent to the `all` variant.
 Packaging all provider plugins makes terraformer's images quite large and thus unnecessarily increases image pull time, network traffic and cost.
-With the different image variants, Gardener provider extensions can now employ terraformer images with only the needed plugins inside.
+With the different image variants, Gardener provider extensions can now deploy terraformer images with only the needed plugins inside.
 Also, the different extensions don't have to agree on a common terraform version, but are able to choose the terraform version which they want to use in their provider-specific image.